WildernessLabs/Documentation/docs/Hardware/Tutorials/Electronics/Part6/LEDs/index.md

 [when electrons move into the holes in the P-Type lattice, they move from a higher energy orbit to a lower energy orbit. when that happens, they lose energy. that energy is released in the form of photons (light particles)]

+[specifically; the electrons move from the conduction band to valence band]

 [illustration]

 [in silicon, the electron orbital drop is very small, so the light released is low energy, and the photon escapes at a low frequency of vibration, in the infrared spectrum. (the color of light depends on it's frequency)]